Xography/Aeon/README.md

 * Application
 * Logging System
+* Processes / Process Manager
-* Process Manager / Multicore and Threading
+* Multicore and Threading
 * Memory Management & -Pooling
-* Event/Messaging System
+* Event / Messaging System
+* Entity Layer
-* Entity System
+* Entity Database/Loaders
+* Component Layer
+* Task Scheduling
+* Timers
+* Automated serialization layers
+* UUID system
+* Prebuilt common types
+* Finite State Machine
+* Bucketing
 * Extensible Serialization structure
 * Delegates
-* LUA Scripting
+* JavaScript/V8 Scripting
-* Plugins (Plugins/ZIP, Plugins/XML)
-* Finite State Machine
-* Basic AI (α-β-Pruning, A*)
+* Dynamic module loader
+* Plugin Architecture (ZIP, XML, Subsystems)

 ## Aeon Editor
-The QT-based Aeon Editor allows developers (esp. non-programmers) to edit the game components.
+The QT-based Aeon Editor allows developers (esp. non-programmers) to edit application/game components.

 It loads the native Entities and Components from the Game.dll and allows the Designers to place those in the World Editor and create Entity Instances to their liking.
 Every game mechanic (Quest, NPCs, Items, ..) requires a plugin so that the Designers can create those elements and serialize them to the GameDB.